 Student outcomes describe what students are expected to know and be able to do by the time of graduation.
 These relate to the knowledge, skills, and behaviors that students acquire as they progress through the program.

 a.)
-An ability to apply knowledge of computing and mathematics appropriate to the discipline;
+An ability to apply knowledge of computing and mathematics appropriate to the program’s student outcomes and to the discipline;

 b.)
 An ability to analyze a problem and identify and define the computing requirements appropriate to its solution;

 c.)
 An ability to design, implement, and evaluate a computer-based system, process, component, or program to meet desired needs;